trammell/recipe-book/susans-recipes.md

 > 1 teaspoon red-wine vinegar
 > ⅛ teaspoon hot red pepper flakes

-Preheat oven to 400°F with racks in upper and lower thirds.
+Preheat oven to 400 °F with racks in upper and lower thirds.
 Toss bell peppers with 1 tablespoon oil, then roast in a 4-sided sheet pan in lower third of oven, stirring occasionally, until tender and browned, about 35 minutes.